radiusxyz/bolt/testnets/holesky/README.md

           Print help
 ```

+To generate the JSON file containing the pubkeys, you can use the `bolt pubkeys`
+command.
+See `bolt pubkeys --help` for more info.

 Fill the required options and run the script.
 If the script executed
 succesfully, your validators were registered.